GareginDavtyan/Mailing-System/README.md

 ## Running the tests

-* change your databasa connection settings in *app/connectDB.php*.
+* Change your databasa connection settings in *app/connectDB.php*.
 * The *index.php* file inside *public* folder is the home page.